ordotools/ecclesiastical-lineage/README.md

 ## Database

-The application uses SQLite by default, which is suitable for testing and small deployments.
-For production use, consider:

-1. **PostgreSQL on Render**: Add a PostgreSQL service in Render and update the `DATABASE_URL`
-2. **External Database**: Use a managed database service and update the connection string
+The application uses PostgreSQL for all environments, which provides:

+- Better performance and concurrent access
+- ACID compliance for data integrity
+- Advanced features like JSON support and full-text search
+- Production-ready scalability

 ### Setting Up Persistent Database on Render

 This application is configured to use a persistent PostgreSQL database on Render.com:

 1. **Automatic Setup**: The `render.yaml` file is configured to automatically create a PostgreSQL database service
-2. **Database Initialization**: The `init_db.py` script will automatically create all necessary tables
+2. **Database Initialization**: The `init_postgres_db.py` script will automatically create all necessary tables
 3. **Sample Data**: Set `ADD_SAMPLE_DATA=true` in environment variables to include sample data

 **Manual Setup (if not using render.yaml):**